Back to all articles

 That's it.
 You now have a single screen that answers "what am I paying for, what's about to renew, and where is the money going."

 A tracker only earns its keep if you actually look at it.
-Two habits that pay off:
+Once a month, sit with the list for fifteen minutes:

 Frequently asked